We all have goals in life that we want to achieve, but sometimes it’s hard to know if you’re on the right path.

 By using all the information we’ve covered so far, you can create a plan of action that will include specific tasks and goals.

 The tasks could be things such as “reading the textbook” or “coming up with a list of possible careers”.
+This is where career path assessment comes in handy.

 These need to be concrete, measurable actions (think SMART goals).